AllenCellModeling/aicsimageio/CONTRIBUTING.md

 git push origin v3 --tags
 ```

-GitHub Actions will test and lint the code and the publish the new version if everything passes.
+GitHub Actions will test and lint the code
+and then publish the new version if everything passes.